Dallas Baptist University logo

 1965

-Moved to Dallas at the invitation of the Dallas Baptist Association; began offering classes to over 900 students.
+Moved to Dallas, renamed Dallas Baptist College, and began classes with over 900 students.

 1968